RedisTimeSeries/RedisTimeSeries/README.md

 ```
 * key - key name for timeseries
 Optional args:
-    * aggregationType - one of the following: avg, sum, min, max, count
+    * aggregationType - one of the following: avg, sum, min, max, count, first, last
     * bucketSizeSeconds - time bucket for aggregation in seconds

 #### Complexity